Working during your pathway programme

 You will need a Student visa (formerly known as a Tier 4 visa) to study at the University of Aberdeen International Study Centre.

-There are four main requirements for those who want to study in the UK:
+There are three main requirements for those who want to study in the UK:

 You should make sure you apply early, to leave enough time for your application to be processed.